gemssingaporestudentcouncil/innovationweek2020/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to us in our Gitter channel or to any member of the [core team](https://gemssingaporestudentcouncil.github.io/innovationweek2020/#the-team).
+Please report unacceptable behaviour to us in our Gitter channel or to any member of the [core team](https://gemssingaporestudentcouncil.github.io/innovationweek2020/#the-team).

 ## I don't want to read this whole thing I just have a question!!!